hakbailey/pattern-service/CONTRIBUTING.md

 `pip install -r ./requirements-all.txt`

-#### Configure and run the application
+### Configure and run the application

 `python manage.py migrate && python manage.py runserver`

-The application can be reached in your browser at `https://localhost:8000/`
+The application can be reached in your browser at `http://localhost:8000/`

+## Testing

+All code contributions should include unit tests.
+Functional and integration tests may also be required for some types of code changes.

+### Running tests locally

+This repository uses pytest to run its test suite.
+To run the tests locally, run `make test`.

+## Building API Documentation

+The pattern service includes support for generating an OpenAPI Description of the API.
+To build the documentation locally, run `make generate-api-spec`.

+HTML-rendered API documentation can also be accessed within the running application at `http://localhost:8000/api/pattern-service/v1/docs/` or `http://localhost:8000/api/pattern-service/v1/docs/redoc/`